-As a result of the Company's primary activities being carried out in Nicaragua, Peru, Ecuador, Panama and the Dominican Republic, the Company's operations may be affected by possible political or economic instability and government regulations relating to the energy industry and foreign investors therein.
+As a result of the Company's primary activities being carried out in Nicaragua, Peru, Ecuador, Panama and the Dominican Republic, the Company's operations may be affected by possible political, criminal or economic instability and government regulations relating to the energy industry and foreign investors therein.
 Geothermal, hydroelectric and photovoltaic energy production may be affected in varying degrees by government regulations with respect to restrictions on production, price controls, export controls, income taxes, expropriation of property, maintenance of property, environmental legislation, land use, land claims of local people, water use and property safety.
 The effect of these factors on the Company cannot be accurately predicted.
+See Section 11- "Risk Factors".